colorjs/color-space/docs/formula-verification.md

 ### Reference-link audit

-All unique `@see` links across the space files (144 across 161 files at this revision) were liveness-checked and content-verified (2026-07).
+All unique `@see` links across the space files (121 across 161 files at this revision — Wikipedia citations now live in `@wiki`, one canonical article per space) were liveness-checked and content-verified (2026-07).
 15 dead or mis-attributed citations were fixed: the four `docs.acescentral.com/specifications/…` → `…/encodings/…` moves, Ottosson's restructured colorpicker anchors (okhsl/okhsv/okhwb), the DIN99d and Coloroid DOIs (both resolved to unrelated papers), the Xerox YES attribution (previously credited to an unrelated 2007 paper; the matrix is Xerox XNSS 289005, 1989), two colour-science readthedocs pages that no longer exist (→ pinned source files), the freieFarbe HLC atlas path, the Leica L-Log manual path, and the German-Wikipedia DIN99 link.

 ---